Ewing Sarcoma: Introduction

-To help you understand what is happening when you have cancer, it helps to know how your body works normally.
-Our bodies are made up of tiny building blocks called cells.
-Normal or healthy cells grow and multiply when the body needs them, and die out when the body does not need them.
+Cancer is when cells in the body change and grow out of control.
+Your body is made up of tiny building blocks called cells.
+Normal cells grow when your body needs them, and die when your body does not need them any longer.

-Ewing sarcoma is a type of cancer that can start in either the bone or in non-bony tissue, which are soft tissues.
-This type of sarcoma is named after James Ewing, MD, who first recognized it in 1921.
-He noticed that the cells of what came to be called Ewing sarcoma looked different under the microscope than the cells of other bone tumors.
-Dr. Ewing found, however, that this type of tumor responded to radiation treatment, unlike osteosarcomas, another type of bone cancer.
+Ewing sarcoma is a type of cancer that tends to start in the bone.
+This type of sarcoma is named after James Ewing, MD.
+He first spotted it in 1921.
+He noticed that the cells of what came to be called Ewing sarcoma looked different under the microscope than the cells of other bone tumors, such as osteosarcomas.
+Dr. Ewing also found that this type of tumor was more likely to respond to radiation treatment than other bone cancers.

-Doctors later found the same type of tumor in soft tissues.
-They named it extraosseous Ewing sarcoma (EOE), which means it’s not found in the bone.
-In the 1990s, doctors found another cancer that was much like Ewing sarcoma.
-It is known as peripheral primitive neuroectodermal tumor (PPNET).
+Experts later found the same type of tumor in soft tissues.
+They named it extraosseous Ewing tumor (EOE).
+This means it’s not found in the bone.
+Another similar cancer is called peripheral primitive neuroectodermal tumor (PPNET).

 These tumors are now all referred to as the Ewing family of tumors (EFT) or just Ewing tumors.
 They are all treated in similar ways.

 Studies of Ewing tumors have shown that they’re all caused by similar changes in the chromosomes inside the tumor cells.
 These changes are only found in the tumor cells.
 They are not genetic changes that get passed on from generation to generation.
 This means that a parent’s genes did not cause his or her child to get cancer.
 It isn’t known why these changes happen.